Joker (Persona): Development and design

 Joker is a male teenage character created by artist Shigenori Soejima for the 2016 video game Persona 5.
-In the game, he is a second-year high school student who is charged with assault by Masayoshi Shido, an influential politician in the Cabinet of Japan, after witnessing him harassing a female subordinate.
+In the game, he is a second-year high school student who is charged with assault by Masayoshi Shido, an influential politician in the cabinet of Japan, after witnessing him harassing a female subordinate.
 After Shido falls and injures his head due to being intoxicated, he places the blame on Joker and forces his subordinate to testify to police that Joker pushed him.
 At the court hearing, Joker is told he must serve a one-year probation and transfers to Shujin Academy, a school in Tokyo which will accept him with his current criminal record.
-Needing a place to stay while there, Sojiro Sakura, an acquaintance of Joker's parents, offers to house him at his cafe Leblanc.
+Needing a place to stay while there, Sojiro Sakura, an acquaintance of Joker's parents, offers to house him at his café Leblanc.

-During his time at Shujin, he and other students awaken to their supernatural powers known as the Persona and become a group of vigilantes known as the Phantom Thieves of Hearts.
+During his time at Shujin, he and other students awaken to their supernatural powers known as the persona and become a group of vigilantes known as the Phantom Thieves of Hearts.
 They explore the Metaverse, a supernatural realm consisting of the physical manifestations of humanity's subconscious desires, to change malevolent intent in the hearts of adults.
 Despite primarily being a silent protagonist, Joker occasionally speaks short phrases during cutscenes and battles; being voiced in Japanese by Jun Fukuyama and in English by Xander Mobus.
 Fukuyama used two different tones for the character and felt proud of his performance.
-While the player can freely choose a given name for Joker, his Phantom Thief codename, he is canonically named Ren Amamiya in most appearances. is used in the game's manga adaptation.
-Amamiya was chosen by the anime's producer who thought that the combination of his full name, which means lotus rain palace in Japanese, (Note: Ren (蓮, lotus), Ama (雨, rain), and Miya (宮, palace)) sounded "quite poetic" together.
+While the player can freely choose a given name for Joker, his Phantom Thief codename, he is canonically named Ren Amamiya in most appearances.
+Akira Kurusu is used in the game's manga adaptation.
+Amamiya was chosen by the anime's producer who thought that the combination of his full name, which means lotus rain palace in Japanese, sounded "quite poetic" together.
 The producer further stated that remaking Joker's characterization in the anime was challenging, but was ultimately a success.

-In the musical theater adaptation, Persona 5 the Stage, the protagonist’s name changes every performance.
+In the musical theater adaptation, Persona 5 the Stage, the protagonist's name changes every performance.
 In the version released on Crunchyroll, his name is Itsuki Onda.